Esshahn/acme-assembly-vscode-template/README.md

 Thanks to dmc6297 for the windows configuration.

 Thanks to nurpax for adding a problem matcher so that error messages from ACME are displayed in VSCode now - awesome.

+Thanks to Chris Toast for additonal some settings options.

 ## About me